UNIVERSE ISLAND & ITS $UIM TOKENS: Listing on April 18th ’22.

-KINGSTOWN, ST. VINCENT & THE GRENADINES, April 16, 2022 (GLOBE NEWSWIRE) -- Universe Island has scheduled the listing of the $UIM Tokens for 18th April 2022 at PancakeSwap.
+Kingstown, St. Vincent & the Grenadines, April 18, 2022 (GLOBE NEWSWIRE) -- Universe Island has scheduled the listing of the $UIM Tokens for 18th April 2022 at PancakeSwap.
 The launch of the beta version of the game and the NFT marketplace that allows staking will follow soon after.

 UIM token is hosted on the Binance Smart Chain and serves as the primary in-game currency of Universe Island.
 It can be staked to get heaps of benefits and rewards.
 Token holders can stake to participate in the governance of the UIM ecosystem as well as be eligible for special monthly NFT airdrops.
 Players also will get a chance to activate lootboxes and get access to the Whitelist to buy land and much more after 6 months of staking.
 The key to better rewards here is- the more you hold, the better the rewards!